That’s the new all-time high for my custom Equal-Weight Bellwether Stock Index.

 Let's break down what the chart shows:

-The black line in the top panel represents the price of the S&P 500 index.
+The black line in the top panel shows the Nasdaq 100 with each all-time high marked by the blue step line.

 Here’s the chart: